MAKE YOUR FREE Texas Eviction Notice

 How long does it take to complete the Texas eviction process from beginning to end?

-After the notice period is over, the eviction itself can still take between 4 and 10 weeks.
-It is important to note that in certain kinds of housing, for instance where rent is subsidized by the government, the notice period may be longer.
+If that doesn’t happen, when your notice period is over, the actual eviction may take anywhere from 4 and 10 weeks.
+Please note that with certain kinds of housing, for instance where rent is subsidized, the mandated notice period is often even longer.

 -